sanger/tol_consumer/SETUP_DOCKER.md

 * Consumer (python main.py) running connected to Rabbitmq queue
 * Rabbitmq service running in http://localhost:8080/ with user/password: admin/development
 * Redpanda API service running in local in http://localhost:8081/

+If you want to perform any changes in code, you can kill the consumer with Control-C, modify the code in local and then restart the consumer again using the same command